 - High liquidity: Futures markets trade in assets that can most readily be converted into cash.

-Cons of Futures Contracts:
+Disadvantages of Futures Contract

 - Leverage: Because futures contracts offer a shallow margin, investors can lose money much more quickly if the price movement is not in the right direction.